What are NDIS goals?

 Your child’s goals are an important part of your child’s NDIS plan.
 They help your child, family and NDIS providers know what’s important to you and what success might look like.
 Setting goals is a key part of the NDIS planning process.

 When to start thinking about NDIS goals

-It’s best to start thinking about your child’s goals when an NDIS representative contacts you to arrange your planning meeting.
+It’s best to start thinking about your child’s goals when an NDIS representative contacts you to arrange your planning conversation.

-This way, you’ll be well prepared to discuss and decide on your child’s goals when it’s time for the NDIS planning meeting.
+This way, you’ll be well prepared to discuss and decide on your child’s goals when it’s time for the NDIS planning conversation.